rwuebker/jekyll-now/_posts/2015-2-12-cleanCode.md

 { "keys": ["ctrl+k","ctrl+l"],"command":"reindent","args": {"single_line": false}}

 ```
-This will allow you to reinded your entire document by clicking 'ctrl+k+l' without highlighting anything.
+This will allow you to reindent your entire document by clicking 'ctrl+k+l' without highlighting anything.

 ###Use Descriptive Variable Names